 The cabin can be accessed by vehicle throughout warmer months and during the winter, access is by snowmobile, cross-country ski or snowshoe travel.
 Guests are responsible for their own travel arrangements and safety, and must bring several of their own amenities.

 A cabin and bunkhouse are located within the complex.
-The cabin can sleep three-four people on one twin-size bunk and one double-size futon.
+The cabin can sleep three people on one twin-size bunk and one twin bed.
 No linens, bedding or pillows are provided.
 The bunkhouse behind the cabin can sleep up to eight additional people, on several provided twin mattresses.
 Tent camping is allowed outside.
-The maximum capacity for overnight guests is 12 people.
+The maximum capacity for overnight guests is 10 people.

 From mid-June to mid-September, the cabin has running water in the sink.
 The kitchen has basic amenities including a sink, propane range, table and four chairs.
-A BASIC assortment of pots, pans, dishes and utensils are provided, but guests are strongly encouraged to bring their own supplies.
 The cabin has a wood-burning stove for heat.
 A campfire ring is located outside.
 Solar lights are provided, however, due to varying weather conditions, they are not reliable.
 Please be prepared with battery powered lanterns or flashlights.
+DUE TO COVID-19 CONCERNS, COOKWARE AND SILVERWARE ARE NOT PROVIDED AND YOU MUST BRING YOUR OWN.
+PLEASE DO NOT LEAVE ANY OF THESE MATERIALS AFTER YOUR STAY FOR PUBLIC SAFETY.

-From mid-September to mid-June, most amenities are shut off.
+From mid-September to mid-June (winter), most amenities are shut off.
 There is NO WATER and NO INDOOR TOILET.
 The operable amenities include the propane range, wood-burning stove and outdoor vault toilet.

 Due to antiquated septic and water systems, guests are STRONGLY ENCOUAGED to use the outdoor vault toilet verses the indoor toilet for solid waste.
 There is NO WORKING SHOWER OR HOT WATER.